N-Olbert/TouchX11/README.md

 Currently, supported platforms are: iOS, Android, Windows (WPF)

 # User manual
-- A tap on the screen is equal left click
+- A tap on the screen is equal to a left click

 - Well... nothing more yet, everything else should be self-explanatory